Thomas Hart Benton (painter): Teaching career

 Benton's autobiography indicates that his son was enrolled from age 3 to 9 at the City and Country School in New York in exchange for his teaching art there.
 He included the school's founder, Caroline Pratt, in "City Activities with Dance Hall", one of the ten panels in America Today.

 Benton taught at the Art Students League of New York from 1926 to 1935 and at the Kansas City Art Institute from 1935 to 1941.
 His most famous student, Jackson Pollock, whom he mentored in the Art Students League, founded the Abstract Expressionist movement.
 Pollock often said that Benton's traditional teachings gave him something to rebel against.
 With another of his students, Glen Rounds, who went on to become a prolific author and illustrator of children's books, Benton spent a summer touring the Western United States in the early 1930s.
 In the 1930s Benton taught at the Ste.
 Genevieve Art Colony in Ste.
 Genevieve, Missouri.

 Benton's students in New York and Kansas City included many painters who contributed significantly to American art.
-They included Pollock's brother Charles Pollock, Eric Bransby, Charles Banks Wilson, Frederic James, Lamar Dodd, Reginald Marsh, Charles Green Shaw, Margot Peet, Jackson Lee Nesbitt, Roger Medearis, James Duard Marshall, Glenn Gant, Fuller Potter, William Fredrick Kautzman, and Delmer J. Yoakum.
-Benton also briefly taught Dennis Hopper at the Kansas City Art Institute; Hopper was later known for being an independent actor, filmmaker, and photographer.
+They included Pollock's brother Charles Pollock, Eric Bransby, Charles Banks Wilson, Frederic James, Lamar Dodd, Reginald Marsh, Charles Green Shaw, Margot Peet, Jackson Lee Nesbitt, Roger Medearis, James Duard Marshall, Glenn Gant, Fuller Potter, William Fredrick Kautzman, Aaron Gunn Pyle, and Delmer J. Yoakum.
+Benton also briefly taught Dennis Hopper at the Kansas City Art Institute; Hopper later became well known as an independent actor, filmmaker, and photographer.